zuber23/landmark-classification/README.md

 # landmark-classification
-Udacity Landmark Classification
+Udacity Cohort 2021 2022 - Project 2
-This is the solution for the Udacity project COhort 2021 2022
+This is the solution for the Udacity project Cohort 2021 2022